IRFM/thermavip/docs/gallery.md

 ## Axes

-This example shows how to organize several axes around the same plotting are and what type of axis optinos are available.
+This example shows how to organize several axes around the same plotting area and what type of axis options are available.
 [Source code](../src/Tests/Plotting/Axes/main.cpp).
 ![Axes](images/multiple_axes.png)

 ## BarChart